SirPotatoIV/babyGamble/README.md

 - Data for charts comes from the database.
 Right now the values for the charts are hard coded.
 Although I do not plan to recieve any more data for this little experiment app, it would be good pratice to have it functioning the way I had planned, which is every time a guess comes in the data for the charts is updated and displayed.
 - Refactor stats.js.
 This code is messy and there are lots of spots where code is being repeated.
 Some of this code would be nice to have for future projects where I use charts.
 Transforming your data so it meets the format for the chart data and figuring out to bucket was a lot more work than I anticipated.
 I would love to not do it again.
+- Create wrapper/higher-order components for the different charts.
+Many of the charts need several components to create them.
+This ends up being a lot of code and a lot of duplication.
+It would clean up the code a lot if I created my own wrappers.